isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 `functions and operators <https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators>`_ including logical and statistical aggregate functions, and mathematical functions, just to name a few.
 `User-defined functions <https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions>`_ (UDFs) are also supported and can be used to further extend the types of analyses possible in BigQuery.
+ISB-CGC offers a set of UDFs that implement commonly used statistical tests and methods in cancer research and bioinformatics.
+Please refer to this page for information on how to use the ISB-CGC UDFs.

-Using the bq Command Line Tool
+Composing Queries Using the bq Command Line Tool
 ==============================================
 The **bq** command line tool is part of the
 `cloud SDK <https://cloud.google.com/sdk/>`_ and can be used to interact directly with BigQuery from the command line.
 The cloud SDK is easy to install and is available for most operating systems.
-You can use **bq** to create and upload your own tables into BigQuery (if you have your own GCP project), and you can run queries at the command-line like this:
+It be can used to create and upload your own tables into BigQuery (if you have your own GCP project) as well as run queries at the command-line like this:

 .. code-block:: none

-   bq query --allow_large_results \
+  bq query --use_legacy_sql=false \
-            --destination_table="myproj:dataset:query_output" \
-            --nouse_legacy_sql \
-            --nodry_run \
-            "$(cat myQuery.sql)"

-(where myQuery.sql is a plain-text file containing the SQL, and the destination table is in an existing BigQuery dataset in your project).
+ 'SELECT COUNT(DISTINCT(sample_barcode_tumor)) AS numSamples FROM `isb-cgc-bq.TCGA_versioned.somatic_mutation_hg38_gdc_r10`
+   WHERE Hugo_Symbol="KRAS"'

 Using BigQuery from R
 ======================
 BigQuery can be accessed from R using one of two powerful R packages:
 `bigrquery <https://bigrquery.r-dbi.org/>`_ and
 `dplyr <https://cran.r-project.org/web/packages/dplyr/>`_.
 Please refer to the documentation provided with these packages for more information.
+If you have a GCP, you can use the R notebooks available through the AI plaform to access BigQuery tables using the bigrquery package.
+Please refer to the Google documentation for more details: `https://cloud.google.com/ai-platform/notebooks/docs/use-r-bigquery>`_
+Explore our `Community Notebook Repository <HowTos.html>`_ for examples on how to access BigQuery from R.

 Using BigQuery from Python
 ==========================